55+ Retirement Communities in Augusta County, VA

 Waynesboro Manor

-Waynesboro Manor is a retirement residence in Waynesboro, Virginia that accepts Medicaid and Medicare to cover some of the cost for retirement living.
-Waynesboro Manor is situated at 809 Hopeman Parkway in Augusta county and includes amenities such as walking paths and trails, oversized apartment suites, medication reminders and caregivers on-call throughout the night and day.
-It can provide retirees living in Augusta county up to 48 total retirement residences.
+Waynesboro Manor is a retirement community in Waynesboro, Virginia that accepts Medicaid and Medicare to cover some of the cost for retirement living.
+Waynesboro Manor is located at 809 Hopeman Parkway in Augusta county and includes amenities like manicured grounds, oversized apartments, medication management and caregivers on-call all day and night.
+It can provide senior citizens living in Augusta county up to 48 total retirement apartments.

 (888) 948-8430 Sponsored